Replacement Manhole Covers

 - Factory trained applicators

-Once the interior surface has been prepared, pipe inlets entering at any point higher than the bench should be temporarily plugged.
-The mortar is mixed while the robotic spinner head is positioned within the center of the chamber next to and slightly above the bench.
+The Manhole Sealing procedure works as follows: Once the interior surface has been prepared, pipe inlets entering at any point higher than the bench should be temporarily plugged.
+The mortar is mixed while the robotic spinner head is positioned within the centre of the chamber next to and slightly above the bench.

 As soon as a batch is properly mixed, it is pumped to the spinner head and centrifugally cast onto the interior wall.
-The spinner head is then raised and lowered through the center axis of the manhole, casting a uniform and dense layer of PERMAFIX® mortar evenly throughout.
+The spinner head is then raised and lowered through the centre axis of the Defective Manhole Cover, casting a uniform and dense layer of PERMACAST® mortar evenly throughout.
 Multiple passes can be made until the specified thickness is attained.

-When the specified thickness is obtained throughout, the operator may enter the manhole to make bench repairs, remove any temporary pipe plugs and perform a final interior inspection.
+When the specified thickness is obtained throughout, the operator may enter the manhole to make Manhole Bench Repairs, remove any temporary pipe plugs and perform a final interior Manhole Evaluation.
 The lid is immediately repositioned to prevent accelerated evaporation of the mix water.